ayoubbajjou/nuxt-helpers/README.md

-# nuxt-lodash
+# nuxt-helpers
-A small Lodash 📦 for nuxtjs 🥳
+A small nuxtjs 📦 helpers based on lodash 🥳